Nizzine/Arduino-ARGB-OpenRGB/README.md

 2. Scroll down to Serial Devices and add a new device:
 Add the port of your microcontroller seen in Arduino IDE.
 (COM5 or something).
 Check the Baud (baudrate) of your microcontroller in Arduino IDE.
 115200 is a good number.
 TOTAL number of leds your system has.
-Put in 60 for now.
-Otherwise this should be not higher than 10 if you don't have external power supply.
-More about that later.
+Put 10.
+If you need more, then check Wiring / Hardware below.
 Important notice!
 Arduino cannot handle more than few leds, so either you need to make sure that the script you are running, reduces the brightness of the leds at least to half or you need a separate power supply for the LEDS.
 More about the wiring these later.
 Protocol: Keyboard visualizer.
 You can use Adalight if you have written the main script using it instead of FastLED and it should work.
 I haven't tested.